Adldap2/Adldap2/README.md

 necessary files yourself
 - `adLDAP\adLDAPException` now has a new namespace: `adLDAP\Exceptions\adLDAPException`
 - `$adldap->user()->modify()` now throws an `adLDAPException` when the username parameter is null
+- Inserting null/empty values into the username and/or password inside the `authenticate($username, $password)` function will now result in an `adLDAPException`

 ## License